What is market validation? It’s a question I hear a lot, especially when mentoring young entrepreneurs.

-Last month, I gave a talk at the opening night of Startup Weekend at the University of California, Santa Barbara.
+Last month, I gave a talk on lean market validation at the opening night of Startup Weekend at the University of California, Santa Barbara.
 In attendance were 200 eager students and entrepreneurs who wanted to learn how to build a startup in 54 hours.
 For many first-timers with great ideas, the process is exciting but also a bit intimidating.

-After validating several software products, I’ve discovered that with the right process even inexperienced entrepreneurs can bring amazing products to market with excited buyers on the first day.
+After using lean market validation to launch several software products, including ProductPlan, I’ve discovered that with the right process even inexperienced entrepreneurs can bring amazing products to market with excited buyers on the first day.

 Here are my tips for using lean market validation to confirm whether you have a product/market fit with real customers.
 By simply engaging with real people and asking the right questions, you can confirm if your idea solves a problem, who your potential buyers are, and ultimately whether or not there’s a market for your product.